JUSTWANTTODO/Cross-Disciplinary-Insight-Discovery-System/README.md

 ## License

 No explicit license file is currently present in the repository.
+Add a `LICENSE` file if you want open-source licensing terms. repository.
 Add a `LICENSE` file if you want open-source licensing terms.